-Wander across Kensington Gardens to Hyde Park and the magnificent Serpentine lake.
+Wander across Kensington Gardens to Hyde Park and the magnificent Serpentine Lake.
 The Serpentine is home to a large number of birds, many of which are winter visitors to the park.
 You're likely to see ducks, geese and more exotic looking species such as Great Crested Grebes.

-Covent Garden is at the centre of the London burger boom, and kids will love American imports Shake Shack and Five Guys.
-Burgers here start at £4.75.
+Covent Garden is at the centre of the London burger boom, and kids will love American imports Shake Shack and Five Guys, where burgers start at £4.75.
 UK burger chain Byron also has a Covent Garden outpost, complete with a kids menu of two courses for £6.50.
 For the more adventurous child, Wahaca offers Mexican street food in a lively atmosphere.
 Street food dishes start from £3.70, with main dishes from £6.85.

-- Dinner for two adults and two children – around £30
+- Dinner for two adults and two children: around £30